 How Is the Teaching Organised?

-For each course there will be a 2-hour weekly seminar (where the reading will be discussed) followed by a 1-hour tutorial (where your essay will form the basis of the discussion).
+For each course there will be a 1-hour tutorial (where your essay will form the basis of the discussion).
 You will usually be asked to write a short essay for each of these tutorials.
 Your work will be individually assessed and marked and feedback will be given on a week-by-week basis.
 Your final term grade will be awarded on the basis of both the quality of your written work and how well you have engaged in tutorial and seminar discussions with your tutors.
 Hence both written and verbal skills are developed and evaluated during the course.

 What courses can I take?